Reecard-java-dev/java-dev/README.md

-This is a java repository which helps programmers with source code
+This is a java repository thats provides programmers with source code